busoc/mmaconv/README.md

 * [-r]: walk recursively throught all files for the given directory
 * [-t]: use the given duration as time between two row in the output
 * [-w]: write output to given file.
 It creates the file if it does not exist
+* [-x]: configuration file with list of period during which activities took place
 * [-z]: compress output

 ```bash